 On average, listings lease in the $20's per square foot per year.
-The Santa Rosa submarket is experiencing a an increase in rates.
-In the last 3 months, the median rate rose $1 per sqft per year.
-That's a 3% increase in rent.
+The Santa Rosa submarket is experiencing a a rise in rates.
+In the last 3 months, the median rate increased $2 per sqft per year.
+That's a 6% increase in rent.

-Compared to the rest of the Bay Area market, the Santa Rosa submarket has lower rates, so you should have no trouble finding a great deal in this depreciated submarket.
+Compared to the rest of the Bay Area market, the Santa Rosa submarket has lower rates, so you should have no trouble finding a great deal in this depreciated region.

-In the last 90 days, 32 listings have been listed, which means spaces might be leasing quickly.
+In the last 90 days, 36 listings have come on the market, which means spaces might be leasing quickly.
 You'll want to be prepared to make an offer immediately.
-About 3% of the available space in the Santa Rosa are subleases, so you will probably need to sign a longer term lease with the landlord directly.
-There aren't many listings below 2,000 square feet on the market, so finding a space for a small business might be tough.
+About 225% of the available space in the Santa Rosa are subleases, so you might be able to snag a great spot on a short term.
+There aren't many listings below 2,000 square feet available, so finding a space for a small business might be tough.

-The standard measurement for office space in this area is around 1,350 sqft.
-Most buildings in this market are around 2 floors.
-Most buildings in this market were built in 1982 and are Class B.
+The standard measurement for office space in this area is around 1,780 sqft.
+Most properties in this market are close to 2 stories.
+Most buildings in this region were built in 1981 and are Class B.